Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Kings Game.md

 **A Game you're guaranteed to win** - Make a tour of a chess board without getting stuck.

-Last initially checked on 2025-11-29 by Charlie Harrison (cjh257@cam.ac.uk) and double-checked on 2023-XX-XX by XX
+Last initially checked on 2025-11-29 by Charlie Harrison (cjh257@cam.ac.uk) and double-checked on 2025-11-29 by Evelyn Bassett (ejb228@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->